occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 and it's probably good-enough for most scenarios.
 If high throughput, low CPU and memory-consumption is critical then consider using
 [reactive subscription](#reactive-subscriptions) instead.
 Reactive subscriptions are also better suited if you want to work with streaming data.

 To create a blocking subscription, you first need to choose which "subscription model" to use.
-You then a create subscription instance from this subscription model.
+Then you create a subscription instance from this subscription model.
 All blocking subscriptions implements the `org.occurrent.subscription.api.blocking.SubscriptionModel` interface.
 This interface provide means to subscribe to new events from an `EventStore` as they are written.
 For example: